 Highest Standards, Nationally Recognized:

-Vicodin abuse has long-term effects that can steal an individual’s health and well-being.
-Many people become addicted to Vicodin before they even realize it.
-They may have begun using the drug to manage their short-term pain, but then find that they are mentally and physically caught in a cycle of addiction and abuse that they never expected.
-With time, the addiction and fear of withdrawal sickness often cause a slow mental and moral decline that needs to be addressed professionally in order to regain wellness.
+Vicodin use has long-term effects that can negatively impact an individual’s health and well-being.
+Many people become dependent on Vicodin before they even realize it.
+They may have begun using the drug to manage their short-term pain, but then find that they are mentally and physically caught in a cycle of dependence and abuse that they never expected.
+With time, the impact of addiction and fear of withdrawal often have mental, emotional and physical effects that need to be addressed by professionals in order to regain wellness.

-When clients arrive at the Cottage House at Avalon Malibu, they are relieved to know that they will be receiving custom care and help with withdrawing from a Vicodin addiction.
-The dedicated team works together to present the ultimate in care, with respect, compassion, kindness and hospitality.
+When clients arrive at the Cottage House at Avalon Malibu, they are relieved to know that they will be receiving customized treatment to ease withdrawal and overcome Vicodin addiction.
+During every stage of recovery, our dedicated team works together to provide the ultimate in personalized care, delivered with respect, compassion, kindness and hospitality.

-Clients benefit from our nutritional programs, where we use supplements such as vitamin B complex, vitamin C, calcium, magnesium and other medications to help calm the body’s cramps, muscle aches, and anxiety.
-Clients will have an improved ability to learn sober living skills through both group therapies and one-on-one sessions.
+During treatment, clients also benefit from our nutritional programs, where we use supplements such as vitamins B and C, calcium, magnesium and other medications to help calm the muscle aches, insomnia and anxiety.
+By alleviating these symptoms and prioritizing both mental and physical health, clients have an improved ability to learn new coping skills, practice relapse prevention and get the most out of individual and group therapy sessions.

 At Avalon Malibu, we know how hard it can be to overcome Vicodin addiction.
 That’s why we provide a safe, luxurious haven where holistic care meets evidence-based treatments, ensuring that each individual is empowered to regain their health and build a healthier, sober lifestyle.
 If you or a loved one is struggling with substance use, don’t wait to seek help.
 Contact or call us today at 866-332-1068 to learn more about our comprehensive treatment programs and how they can guide you toward a brighter, addiction-free future.